-In the area of population density, most of the population lives in the southern three counties
+In the area of population density, most of the population lives in the southern three (Hardin, counties Jefferson.
+Orange).
+Region 5's two largest population areas are within Jefferson County (Beaumont and Port Arthur), which is the most densely populated county in the region (290.9 persons per sq. mile).
+Orange County is the second most densely populated county in the region (254.0 persons per sq. mile).
+Angelina County of the northern twelve counties is the third most densely populated county in the region (108.6 persons per sq. mile).

-(Hardin, Jefferson, Orange).
-Region 5's two largest population areas are within Jefferson County (Beaumont and Port Arthur), which is the most densely populated county in the region (293 persons per sq. mile).
-Orange County is the second most densely populated county in the region (254.9 persons per sq. mile).
-Angelina County of the northern twelve counties is the third most densely populated county in the region (108.5 persons per sq. mile).
-The three least densely populated counties are Newton (13.4 persons per sq. mile), San Augustine (15 persons per sq. mile), and Houston (18.1 persons per sq. mile).
-For more on population density see Figure 8 on the right, Graph 1 on page 4, and in the Appendix, Table 39.
+The three least densely populated counties are Newton (13.2 persons per sq. mile), San Augustine (14.9 persons per sq. mile), and Houston (18.0 persons per sq. mile).
+For more on population density see Figure 8 and Graph 1.